diogo-pessoa/annotations/content/post/CCSP-LegalCompliance.md

 unclassified information.
 Developed by the National Institute of Standards and Technology (NIST), FIPS 140-2 is widely recognized as a benchmark for cryptographic security and is often mandated for government agencies, contractors, and organizations handling sensitive data.

+### SOX

+The Sarbanes-Oxley Act (SOX) is a U.S. federal law that was enacted in 2002 to protect investors by improving the accuracy and reliability of corporate disclosures in financial statements.
+It was passed in response to several major corporate and accounting scandals, such as those involving Enron, WorldCom, and Tyco, which shook public confidence in the U.S. securities markets.

+### SOC

+SOC (System and Organization Controls) reports are a set of standards designed by the American Institute of CPAs (AICPA)

+#### SOC 1: Financial Reporting

+**Purpose:** SOC 1 reports focus on internal controls over financial reporting (ICFR).
+They are typically used by service organizations that provide services which could impact a client's financial reporting.
+These reports are primarily intended for the clients (user entities) and their auditors.
+**Key Users:** Financial auditors, regulatory authorities, and clients concerned with financial reporting.

+###### SOC 1 Type 1:

+**Scope**: Describes a service organization’s system and the suitability of the design of controls as of a specific point in time (e.g., the design of controls on December 31, 2023).
+**Objective**: To determine whether the system's design is appropriate to achieve the control objectives.
+**Usage**: Typically used for initial reporting or when a client is primarily interested in knowing if the controls are adequately designed.

+###### SOC 1 Type 2:

+**Scope**: Includes everything in a Type 1 report but also assesses the operational effectiveness of the controls over a period of time (e.g., controls tested from January 1 to December 31, 2023).
+**Objective**: To provide a higher level of assurance by demonstrating that the controls are not only designed correctly but are also operating effectively over time.
+**Usage**: Preferred by clients and auditors for its more comprehensive evaluation.
+It’s useful when ongoing assurance of control effectiveness is necessary.

+### SOC 2: Security, Availability, Processing Integrity, Confidentiality, and Privacy

+**Purpose**: SOC 2 reports are designed to assess a service organization’s controls relevant to security, availability, processing integrity, confidentiality, and privacy.
+These reports are often used by companies that handle sensitive data or provide IT services.
+**Key Users**: Management, customers, and stakeholders interested in understanding the organization’s controls over data security and privacy.

+##### SOC 2 Type 1:

+**Scope**: Describes a service organization’s system and the suitability of the design of controls related to the trust service criteria as of a specific point in time.
+**Objective**: To assess whether the controls are suitably designed to meet the trust service criteria.
+**Usage:** Typically used when a client wants to verify that proper controls are in place at a specific point in time, especially for new service providers or systems.

+##### SOC 2 Type 2:

+**Scope**: Includes everything in a Type 1 report but also tests the operational effectiveness of those controls over a period of time.
+Objective: To provide assurance that the controls not only meet the trust service criteria but are also operating effectively over the testing period.
+**Usage**: Often required for ongoing relationships, particularly when clients or regulators need assurance that data security and privacy controls are consistently effective.

+#### SOC 3: General Use Report

+**Purpose**: SOC 3 reports cover the same information as SOC 2 but are intended for a general audience.
+They do not provide the same level of detail as SOC 2 reports but are suitable for marketing purposes and for sharing with a broader audience, such as customers and stakeholders who do not need the detailed information included in a SOC 2 report.
+**Key Users**: General public, customers, and stakeholders interested in a high-level assurance of security and privacy controls.

+##### SOC 3:

+**Scope**: Provides a summary of the SOC 2 report without the detailed testing and results.
+**Objective**: To provide general assurance to a wide audience that the service organization has met the necessary trust service criteria.
+**Usage**: Ideal for organizations looking to publicly demonstrate their commitment to security and privacy without disclosing sensitive information.